EndPointCorp/end-point-blog/2014/01/10/copy-data-between-mysql-databases-with.html.md

 <img alt="Copy as sql insert" border="0" height="407" src="/blog/2014/01/10/copy-data-between-mysql-databases-with/image-1.png" title="copy-as-sql-insert.png" width="562"/>

-I simply selected the records I wanted to copy and used the "Copy as SQL INSERT" feature.
+I simply selected the records I wanted to copy and used the “Copy as SQL INSERT” feature.
 The SQL insert statement I needed was now copied to the system clipboard and easily copied over to the other camp and imported via the mysql command-line client.

 ### Bundles

 The Sequel Pro website describes [Bundles](http://www.sequelpro.com/bundles) which extend the functionality in various ways — including copying data as JSON.
 Very handy stuff.
 Many thanks to the [developers](http://northofthree.com/) of this fine software.
-If you're on OS X, be sure to give it a try.
+If you’re on OS X, be sure to give it a try.